 Quiz/Exam Administration is provided to students who are registered with Student Disability Services and have been approved for testing accommodations.
 Students may schedule their quizzes/exams at anytime during the semester.
 SDS requires 2 full business days advance notice in order to ensure testing space availability and to ensure we are in receipt of the quizzes/tests.
 SDS encourages scheduling all quizzes and exams as soon as they are known; the course syllabus often has all dates listed for the semester.

-*To take at quiz/exam at Shady Grove, please click on the link Taking a Quiz/Exam with SSS at Shady Grove.
+Shady Grove Students: To take at quiz/exam at Shady Grove, please click on the link Taking a Quiz/Exam with SDS at Shady Grove.

 Test Administration Policy

 - Examinees are responsible for scheduling testing appointments and notifying instructors of test dates.